Analogue wave max freq: 100kHz. Square wave max freq: 42MHz.

-The GUI program is "portable" so does not need installing.
+The GUI program for your PC is "portable" so does not need installing.
 Simply extract the .rar file into a folder of your choice and make a short-cut to the .exe file.
 Note: The "DueArbitraryWaveformGeneratorController64.rar" file is intended for 64 bit systems, but the 32.rar file often works more reliably anyway since it has java embedded.

 The Arduino sketch needs no special libraries, so you only need the normal Arduino IDE installed on your PC for the purpose of uploading the sketch to the Due.
 Provided that your PC has recognized the Arduino Due, (which it must have done if the sketch was uploaded) the GUI program should automatically find and connect to the Arduino when starting, so there's no need to set the COM port.
-Manual COM port selection is enabled if automatic selection fails.
+However, manual COM port selection is enabled if automatic selection fails.

 There are a few example wave files in the Arbitrary Waves folder (just for fun) to help you get started.
 As well as the GUI program, the Arduino waveform generator can also be controlled by Arduino's serial monitor set to 115200 baud.
 Type ? for help.